Foreign Languages & Cultures

 The CCRI Summer Program in Italy provides a rich educational experience for its participants

-with a focus on the artistic, intellectual, spiritual and cultural traditions of Italy.
+with a focus on the artistic, intellectual and cultural traditions of Italy.

 Connect to Italy’s rich culture and enduring traditions.